Fethullah Gülen: Later life and death

 Gülen had resided at the Hizmet movement-affiliated Chestnut Retreat Center, a 25-acre wooded estate in the Poconos (within Ross Township, Monroe County, Pennsylvania, near Saylorsburg).
-About thirty people live and work on the estate, owned by the Golden Generation Foundation.
+About thirty people used to live and work on the estate, owned by the Golden Generation Foundation.
 Never married, Gülen's own living quarters and study were within a pair of small rooms, whose rent he paid out of his publishing royalties and which contained a mattress on the floor, prayer mat, desk, bookshelves, and treadmill, within one of the estate's several structures, among which is a hall used as a mosque.
-Gülen was reported to be in ill health.
+Gülen was reported to be in ill health in his last years.
 In 2017, reports identified four candidates to succeed Gulen, if necessary, in leadership of the Hizmet movement: Mehmet Ali Şengül, Cevdet Türkyolu, Osman Şimşek and Ahmet Kurucan.

+Gülen’s grave in the compound where he lived during the last 25 years of his life.

 Gülen died at a hospital in Pennsylvania on 20 October 2024, at the age of 83.
 He was being treated for heart and kidney failure at the time of his death.
 Due to the political situation in Turkey, he was buried on the grounds of the Chestnut Retreat Center, contrary to his wish to be interred in İzmir.
+15,000 attended his funeral held in a stadium in New Jersey on 24 October 2024.
+His funeral prayer was led by Suat Yildirim who was not considered as a successor of him.
+On 7 November 2024 Alliance for Shared Values, a NY based Hizmet movement non-profit stated its commitment to "consultative decision‑making, localisation, pluralism, and the continuation of its core values, including education, dialogue, and humanitarian aid".

+Tushar Gandhi, great-grandson of Mahatma Gandhi posted on his X account: "Rest in peace Fehtullah Gulen in his exile from his beloved country.
+Another voice of peace muted, a great loss to humanity!"

+Sam Brownback, former governor of Kansas and US senator expressed sorrow over the death of Gülen and stated that he and his followers were "wrongly branded as terrorists by the Turkish government", added "Civil liberties there have diminished for everyone.
+Respect for the rule of law must be restored".

+Kazim Gulecyuz, editor-in-chief of the Turkish newspaper Yeni Asya, a newspaper owned by another Nur Movement, was arrested on charges of "terrorist propaganda" after sharing a condolence message on Twitter following Gülen’s death.